Algebraic models for classifying spaces of fibrations: Introduction

-This implies, but is stronger than, collapse of the rational Serre spectral sequence of the fibration \eqref{eq:hfs}.
-Collapse of the spectral sequence only implies an isomorphism of algebras after passing to the associated graded algebra of some filtration.
-In effect, Corollary \ref{cor:cohomology ring} says that $H^*(\Baut{}{X};\Q)$ is isomorphic to the $E_2$-page of this spectral sequence as a graded algebra.
-In particular, when combined with finiteness of the virtual cohomological dimension of arithmetic groups \cite{bs73}, Corollary \ref{cor:cohomology ring} implies that the computation of the ring $H^*(\Baut{}{X};\Q)$ modulo nilpotent elements reduces further to invariant theory.
+\end{cor} The proof is given in \S\ref{sec:cohomology}.
+This result implies, but is stronger than, collapse of the rational Serre spectral sequence of the homotopy fiber sequence

+Indeed, collapse of the spectral sequence only implies an isomorphism of algebras after passing to the associated graded algebra of some filtration, whereas Corollary \ref{cor:cohomology ring} says that $H^*(\Baut{}{X};\Q)$ is isomorphic to the $E_2$-page of this spectral sequence as a graded algebra.
+In particular, this algebra admits a bigrading by

+Combined with the finiteness of the virtual cohomological dimension of arithmetic groups \cite{bs73}, this implies the following result, which reduces the computation of the ring $H^*(\Baut{}{X};\Q)$ modulo nilpotent elements to invariant theory.